gdumie01/mlzoomcamp-cap1-electricity-price-prediction/README.md

 ```
 Wait for pipenv to be done with installing the packages and dependencies.

+NOTE: if you get any error during `pipenv install` try updating the lock file with `pipenv lock --pre --clear`

 ##### 3. Launch the pipenv shell
 ```
 pipenv shell